Oric Advert - 18th August 1983

 At least Oric was being a bit more pro-active than Sinclair with its delays as, rather than sitting on the cashed cheques of thousands of customers, it was instead providing extended loans of 48K machines which would be swapped out for the 16K model when they finally appeared.

 This was the second of Oric's models to run into problems - a 32K model, which had been announced the year before in November 1982, had been shelved in January because of a "chip incompatibility problem".

 "it is impossible to recommend the Oric-1 unreservedly.
 When the final ROMs have been installed and bugs have been dealt with, and if Oric re-writes its manuals to a higher standard, then the Oric-1 should be a best-selling machine.
 It's just unfortunate that Oric should have set about marketing its product in this unprofessional and slap-dash way - it can do the company's reputation no good".

 "Hidden inside the Oric is a game machine struggling to get out.
 The problem for software writers is that Oric has been reluctant to reveal just how the insides work.
 The result is a challenge to the games writers to find out all the tricks and special effects for themselves".

-Meanwhile, in October 1983 Oric announced that 70% of its sales were going abroad, with 70% of those going to France, where Oric had shifted 35,000 units since February.
+In October 1983 Oric announced that 70% of its sales were going abroad, with 70% of those going to France, where Oric had shifted 35,000 units since February.

-The company received additional funding in early 1984 when it was acquired by Edenspring Investments Ltd, which gave it assets of nearly £5 million (about £16 million in 2020 terms) which were to be used to further develop Oric's products.
+The company received additional funding in early 1984 when it was acquired by Edenspring Investments Ltd, which gave it assets of nearly £5 million (about £18 million in 2024 terms) which were to be used to further develop Oric's products.

 See also Tangerine

 Text and otherwise-uncredited photos © nosher.net 2024.
 Dollar/GBP conversions, where used, assume $1.50 to £1.
 "Now" prices are calculated dynamically using average RPI per year.